 Track Four is intended for students who wish to obtain the Bachelor of Science in Nursing through an accelerated curriculum and have a strong health science background.
 This track prepares students for a variety of graduate school health science options.
 Ninety-five credits will be earned under the Track Four curriculum plan and an additional 30 credits will be awarded for the BSN curriculum when the BSN is completed the final year of the major.
 Acceptance into Track Four does not guarantee acceptance in the Mercy College Accelerated BSN program.
 Students will follow the admissions procedures described in the Mercy College Accelerated BSN section.
-Students who are accepted into the Mercy College Accelerated BSN, and successfully complete the year-long curriculum, will graduate with both a BSHS and BSN degree.
+Students who are accepted into the Mercy College Accelerated BSN section.
+Students who are accepted into the Mercy College Accelerated BSN section.
+Students who are accepted into the Mercy College Accelerated BSN section.
+Students who are accepted into the Mercy College Accelerated BSN and successfully complete the year-long curriculum, will graduate with both a BSHS and BSN degree.
 Students who are not accepted or do not complete the Accelerated BSN Program have the option to complete all requirements within the Track One curriculum plan at the time of transition.

-To be considered for admission to the Bachelor of Science in Health Science major, applicants must be admitted to

-Mercy College (See College Admissions section) and meet the criteria listed below.
+To be considered for admission to the Bachelor of Science in Health Science major, applicants must be admitted to Mercy College (See College Admissions section) and meet the criteria listed below.
 Admission to the College does not guarantee admission to a major.

 - 1. First time college students: - Earn a cumulative GPA of 2.5 or higher on a 4.0 scale. - 2.
 Transfer students: - Complete nine (9) college credit hours applicable to the Mercy College general education core or major specific curriculum with a minimum GPA of 2.5 on a scale of 4.0. - 3.
-Interview with the Chair of Health Sciwences.
+Interview with the Chair of Health Sciences

 If a student does not meet admission requirements, but does meet College admission requirements, the student is considered a pre-Health Science student.
-After completion of at least 9 credits with a minimum cumulative

-GPA of 2.5, the student can be considered for admission.
+After completion of at least 9 credits with a minimum cumulative GPA of 2.5, the student can be considered for admission.